SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Introduction

-A particular advantage of our framework is that it is simple to optimize and accelerate on GPUs, compared to traditional multi-frontal schemes.
-The numerical results demonstrate compelling speed and memory scaling, when compared to SuperLU \cite{2011_li_supernodal}.
+We have found that for 2D problems, the dense operations are fast enough that exploiting rank structure to factorize $\mtx T$ is not worthwhile when $N \leq 10^8$.
+Specifically, by choosing $b \sim \mathcal O(\sqrt{n})$, sparsity alone results in complexity $\mathcal O(N^{1.75})$ for the factorization stage, and $\mathcal O(N^{1.25})$ for the solve stage, when applied to 2D problems.
+The simplicity of the two-level scheme allowed for parts of the factorization to be offloaded and accelerated on the GPU.
 For meshes with 100 million points, the factorization can be computed in 20 minutes on a desktop with an Intel i9-12900k CPU with 16 cores and an RTX 3090 GPU.
 Once the factorization is available, subsequent solves take about a minute.
 The numerical results feature timing results on a variety of architectures to demonstrate that the scheme is portable to many hardware settings.

 The scheme also interacts very well with high order discretization schemes such as those described in \cite{2012_spectralcomposite} and \cite[Ch.~25]{2019_martinsson_book}, which makes it a particularly powerful tool for solving problems with highly oscillatory solutions.
 The numerical results feature constant and variable coefficient Helmholtz problems on rectangular and curved domains.
 Using high order discretizations, we are able to discretize the PDE to 10 points per wavelength and accurately resolve solutions on domains of size $1000\lambda \times 1000\lambda$, where $\lambda$ is the wavelength, to 6 digits of relative accuracy, compared to the true solution of the PDE.